flipz357/smatchpp/README.md

 The package allows handy processing of graphs including graph alignment and graph matching.
 There is a special focus on standardized evaluation of semantic AMR graphs via structural matching ('Smatch'), but in principle the package allows straightforward extension to working also with other kinds of graphs.
 A short overview of some features:

-- Simple graph reading, graph writing, different syntactic and semantic standardization options tailored to AMR
+- Simple graph reading, graph writing
-- Alignment solvers including optimal ILP alignment, and optional graph compression
+- Different alignment solvers including optimal ILP alignment, and optional graph compression
-- Evaluation scoring with bootstrap confidence intervals, micro and macro averages
+- Safe evaluation scoring with bootstrap confidence intervals, micro and macro averages
+- Standardization tailored to AMR graphs, but easy to extend for other graphs
 - AMR-targeted subgraph extraction and extended scoring for spatial, temporal, causal, and more meaning aspects

 Jump directly to [parser evaluation best practices](#basic-eval) or (new) [pip install](#pip-install) to use smatch++ and its options simply from within your python program.
 The following text also gives an overview over some options of Smatch++.